Your preferences have been updated.

 Having the beach to yourself can be nice!

 Be mindful of the seasons!
 Aruba does not have the different weather seasons you may be used to at home.
 Spring, winter, fall?
 In Aruba, it’s summer 365 days a year!
-Keep in mind though that we do have a high and a low season, which differ significantly in pricing.
+Keep in mind though that we do have a high and a low season, which differs significantly in pricing.

 So when is the best time to come to Aruba?
 Allow me to explain.
 Everyone wants to escape their cold hometown during the winter months, so Aruba’s high-season runs from January through March.
 During the winter, Aruba is a literal hotspot for anyone and everyone running from freezing temperatures, which causes increased rates.

-In the summer, far fewer people are attempting to escape the cold, so prices on flights, accommodations and even cruises are significantly lower.
+In the summer, far fewer people are attempting to escape the cold, so prices on flights, accommodations, and even cruises are significantly lower.
 The island is also much quieter at this time, which means you’ll have much more of the One happy island to yourself!
 If you are traveling on a budget, make sure to snatch those low season bargains!

 The first step to enjoying your cheap Caribbean getaways is getting there.
 This can often be the least budget-friendly part of the trip.
 A great way to save money on travel costs is by flying on weekdays rather than weekends.